astraetluna/disaster-response-app/README.md

-# The Disaster Response App - Natural Language Processing with Machine Learning Pipelines
+# Disaster Response App - Natural Language Processing with Machine Learning Pipelines
 1. In this project, we analyze disaster data to build a model for an API that classifies new input data.
 A data set used to create a machine learning pipeline contains real messages that were sent during disaster events.
 The machine learning pipeline analyzes and categorizes these events, so that an emergency worker can input a new message and get classification results in several categories.
 The web app also displays some visualizations of the data.